Updated June 9, 2023

 Explanation of NOW Function in Excel

-This function is very simple and easy compared to other functions in Microsoft Excel which contains lots of arguments or parameters.
-It is used where the current date and time needed.
+This function is very simple and easy compared to other Microsoft Excel functions, which contain many arguments or parameters.
+It is used where the current date and time are needed.

-Step 1: Go to the cell in workbook where this formula needs to be calculated and the go-to Formulas section in the top.
+Step 1: Go to the cell in the workbook where this formula needs to be calculated and the go-to Formulas section at the top.
 Below is the picture for reference.

 Step 2: Then, click on Date & Time option like below picture: